MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/index.md

 as an overview of the profiling types, incorp text from old Memory tool's option buttons:

-Heap snapshot - Heap snapshot profiles show memory distribution among your page's JavaScript objects and related DOM nodes.
+* **Heap snapshot** - Heap snapshot profiles show memory distribution among your page's JavaScript objects and related DOM nodes.

-Allocation instrumentation on timeline - Allocation timelines show instrumented JavaScript memory allocations over time.
+* **Allocation instrumentation on timeline** - Allocation timelines show instrumented JavaScript memory allocations over time.
 Once profile is recorded you can select a time interval to see objects that were allocated within it and still alive by the end of recording.
 Use this profile type to isolate memory leaks.

-Allocation sampling - Record memory allocations using sample method.
+* **Allocation sampling** - Record memory allocations using sample method.
 This profile type has minimal performance overhead and can be used for long running operations.
 It provides good approximation of allocations broken down by JavaScript execution stack.

+* **Detached elements** - _no such option button & text existed; assume the above intentions have been modified by adding this prof type and are now outdated advice/positioning_
 -->